What We Know About Youth and Young Adult Homelessness

 How many young people are homeless?

-This figure stems from a Voices of Youth Count survey — conducted in 2016 and 2017 — that indicates one in 10 young adults (ages 1825) and one in 30 teens (ages 1317) had experienced homelessness in the last 12 months.
+Approximately 4.2 million youth, young adults and teens experience some form of homelessness each year, according to a Voices of Youth Count survey conducted in 2016 and 2017.
 The survey defined homelessness broadly, counting anyone who had couch surfed, stayed in a shelter, slept on the streets, run away or been kicked out of their home.

-The COVID-19 pandemic — which sparked both economic turmoil and a housing crisis — has likely pushed these numbers even higher.
+The COVID-19 pandemic — which sparked both economic turmoil and a housing crisis — likely pushed these numbers even higher.
+In fact: In 2021, the Journal of Adolescent Health published a paper that identified youth facing homelessness as particularly vulnerable during the pandemic.

 Which young people are more likely to be homeless?

-Some young people face a greater risk of experiencing homelessness than others, according to the Voices of Youth Count National Estimates study.
-Youth and young adults who are most likely to be homeless include:
+Some young people face a greater risk of experiencing homelessness than others, according to Chapin Hall’s Missed Opportunities report.
+Those at higher risk include:

 A young person’s academic record, income and well-being can also impact their risk of becoming homeless, according to the study.
 It found that:

-• Individuals lacking a high school diploma or GED were nearly 346% more likely to face homelessness than young adults who had completed high school.
+• Individuals lacking a high school diploma or GED were nearly 346% more likely to face homelessness when compared to their high school graduate counterparts

 • Individuals reporting an annual household income below $24,000 were 162% more likely to be homeless than their wealthier peers.